void-mckenzie/rag-mutual-funds-dashboard/README.md

 4. **Web Server (Frontend)**

-   * Use a simple HTTP server to avoid CORS issues:
+   * From the project root (`rag-mutual-funds-dashboard/`), run:

      ```bash
-     cd /path/to/mutual_funds_dashboard
      python -m http.server
      ```

-     * Open `http://localhost:8000` in your browser.
+     * Then open `http://localhost:8000/frontend` in your browser to use the dashboard.

 ---